xovox/OpenArcadeDB/README.md

 # OpenArcadeDB

-Open Video Game Database (c) 2021 (https://github.com/xovox/OpenArcadeDB)
+Open Arcade DataBase (c) 2021 (https://github.com/xovox/OpenArcadeDB)

-The Open Video Game DataBase is currently tracking 349,900 attributes of 16,821 games, BIOS & platforms!
+The OpenArcadeDB is currently tracking 349,900 attributes of 16,821 games, BIOS & platforms!

 I wasn't able to find something I could easily query to generate configs/etc that I wanted... so I took a ton of data I found & normalized it.